About The Shriners

 Edmonton was not without its Shriners before Al Shamal.
 We boasted as one of the most active clubs anywhere.
 The Edmonton Shrine Club had operated under the Al Azhar Shrine Centre in Calgary since 1916.
 In the 70 years the Shriners of Edmonton operated as a club, we had a strong and recognizable presence in the city.
-At our famed Circuses and local parades you could count on seeing the distinctive red fez being worn by men who were proud to show their commitment to the principles and high moral standards for which Shriners are known.
+At local parades you can count on seeing the distinctive red fez being worn by men who were proud to show their commitment to the principles and high moral standards for which Shriners are known.

 In 1981, according to Shrine Bylaws, a new Shrine Centre would have required the commitment of a minimum number of prospective members in order to be granted a Charter.
 The Imperial Divan would have to be petitioned to change that minimum, because Edmonton had fewer members than necessary.

 The other major hurdle was to have Al Azhar, which would be losing 578 members, support our application.
 From 1981 to 1983, the foundation was laid.
-Noble Jim Edgar, then President of the Edmonton Shrine Club, Ill.
-Sir Cy Ward, Past Potentate of Al Azhar Temple, set off to Tampa, confident in securing a Bylaw amendment reducing minimum distance between Shrine Centres and lowing the required number of Nobles committed to join.
-The amendments were passed.
-Al Azhar Shrine Centre came on board and gave their blessing.
+Ill.
+Sir Jim Edgar, then President of the Edmonton Shrine Club, and Ill.
+Sir Cy Ward, Past Potentate of Al Azhar Temple, set off to Tampa, confident in securing a Bylaw amendment reducing minimum distance between Shrine Centres and lowering the required number of Nobles committed to join.
+The amendments were passed and Al Azhar Shrine Centre came on board and gave their blessing.

 But with every success came more work.
 A tireless effort was expended to establish a committed membership.
 Founding members were to sign a petition and pay a $100 fee to attest to their approval.
 By 1984 the founding members numbered 612.
 A steering committee and a provisional Divan were created.
 A name was selected through a competition.
 Al Shamal, the North in Arabic, was chosen.
 The presentation to Imperial was made on July 5, 1985.

-In the 20 years since Al Shamal was granted dispensation, much has been achieved.
+In the 30+ years since Al Shamal was granted dispensation, much has been achieved.
 We have the most involved membership of any Shrine Centre.
-Our volunteers eagerly commit their time and energy to tasks ranging from building renovations to working casinos and bingos.
-All of our units participate in parades, circuses, ceremonials and community events in Edmonton and Northern Alberta, with Nobles proudly doffing the traditional red fez bearing the name of Al Shamal – The North.
-We are supported by five active and enthusiastic Shrine clubs in Northern Alberta: Al Wa Shrine Club in Lloydminster, Battle River Shrine Club in North Central Alberta, Northern Lights Shrine Club, Fort McMurray Shrine Club and Grande Prairie Shrine Club.
+Our volunteers eagerly commit their time and energy to tasks ranging from building renovations to working casinos.
+All of our units participate in parades, ceremonials and community events in Edmonton and Northern Alberta, with Nobles proudly doffing the traditional red fez bearing the name of Al Shamal – The North.
+We are supported by four active and enthusiastic Shrine clubs in Northern Alberta: Al Wa Shrine Club in Lloydminster, Battle River Shrine Club in North Central Alberta, Northern Lights Shrine Club, Fort McMurray Shrine Club.
 We soon outgrew the building bought in 1989 and purchased our present building in 2003.
 We currently occupy a facility that any organization would be proud to put their name on.
 Our ladies, who participate in the Shrine Ladies Auxiliary and Al Amira Daughters of the Nile eagerly support us.